manikanta-katadi/Decline-Curve-Analysis/README.md

 ## Confidentiality

-This repository demonstrates the engineering methodology, Python implementation, and analytical workflow developed during an industrial internship.
+This repository demonstrates the engineering methodology, Python implementation, and analytical workflow of a Decline Curve Analysis project.

 To comply with confidentiality requirements:

 - The original production dataset is **not included**.
 - No proprietary reservoir data, field names, well identifiers, asset-specific information, or internal company documents are shared.
-- Any notebook outputs containing confidential production data should be removed before publication.
+- Notebook outputs containing confidential production data have been removed before publication.

-This repository is intended solely to showcase the implementation of Decline Curve Analysis using Python for educational and portfolio purposes.
+This repository is intended solely to demonstrate the implementation of Decline Curve Analysis using Python for educational and portfolio purposes.